Ho’oponopono Forgiveness Practice for Inner Peace (Guided Meditation).

 The 4-phrase mantra is:

-• I’m sorry for the part I have played in creating this situation.
-I am not a victim; I am responsible for what is showing up in my life.
+• I’m sorry for my part in creating this situation.
+I am not a victim but responsible for what is happening in my life.
 I am sorry we are experiencing this, and I accept and acknowledge my role.

 • Please forgive me as I realize that I may have responded in ways that I don’t feel good about, and that isn’t my true nature of love and compassion.

-• Thank you for this experience that has allowed me to heal and explore my soul lessons and what I’m meant to learn from this.
+• Thank you for this experience, which allowed me to heal, explore my soul lessons and learn what I’m meant to learn from this.
 It may be painful, but thank you for the opportunity to grow and move closer to my true nature.

-• I love you is the energy of healing that arises from the level of our heart, not the head.
-We will never experience true forgiveness and healing when we stay in our heads.
-We will never be at peace.
+• I love you, which is the energy of healing that arises from the level of our heart, not the head.

 Here’s a guided meditation that leads you through the process: